SILWANE PAST PRESENT AND FUTURE

 A small group of conservationists, with a strong passion for the protection of wildlife of Hwange National Park and its surrounds, came together to try to change this narrative, realising that to stop hunting, practical steps needed to be taken.
 Some landholders were approached with the vision of the establishment of a conservation area that could help support them and their future generations without hunting.
 Working together, the area has been transformed from a safari hunting area to a photographic safari conservation area now known as the Silwane Conservation Area (SCA) where animals and the ecology of the land will be protected.
 Here visitors can immerse themselves in this wonderful, wildlife rich area knowing their support of SCA is an important contribution to conservation, the end of hunting, and the development of the local community.

-Humba, part of the coalition of 2 males in the area
+Humba, once part of the coalition of 2 males in the area

-Humba, part of the coalition of 2 males in the area
+Humba, once part of the coalition of 2 males in the area

-Humba as well as his partner, Netsai are frequently seen in the Silwane area
+Humba as well as his brother Netsai were frequently seen in the Silwane area.

-Humba as well as his partner, Netsai are frequently seen in the Silwane area
+Humba as well as his brother Netsai were frequently seen in the Silwane area

 Humba & Netsai in earlier years when dominating the Ngweshla area